 I can answer your corporate compensation questions.
 Dan Walter is a nationally-respected compensation expert.
 He has provided solutions for equity and performance-based compensation for more than 20 years and is considered one of the compensation industry’s “go-to” experts on the topics of equity and performance-based compensation.
 He has co-authored several books, is an active blogger and is also available as a dynamic, engaging speaker who uses expertise and humor to provide innovative and practical solutions.
 Dan has extensive experience with both executive and broad-based programs with an emphasis on the design and management of performance share and units.
 Dan assists public and private companies of all sizes with a focus on the “not Fortune 1000″.
 He creates effective, company-specific solutions paired with post-consultation support.
-Expertise includes diagnosis of issues, plan design, communication, administration best practices and reporting solutions.
+Expertise includes diagnosis of issues, plan design, communication, administration best practices and reporting solutions, cannabis companies.
 Dan founded Equity Compensation Experts (ECE).
 He is a Board Member for the NCEO and an award-winning member of the NASPP.
 He is also an active member of World at Work, Global Equity Organization (GEO), the Society for Certified Equity Professionals and many other organizations.
-Speaking engagements include: Annual conferences for World at Work, NASPP, GEO, NCEO, AICPA, numerous webinars, regional and local events.
+Speaking engagements include Annual conferences for World at Work, NASPP, GEO, NCEO, AICPA, numerous webinars, regional and local events.

 First figure out the correct "metrics".
 These are the things (tasks, results, drivers of results etc.) that you will be measuring and creating goals for.